Nonparametric Regression with Adaptive Truncation via a Convex Hierarchical Penalty: Methodology

-An important feature of the the optimization problem for sparse additive {\hierbasis}~\eqref{eqn::SparseAddhier} is that the tuning parameters for the two penalty terms are linked ($\lambda$ and $\lambda^2$).
+with $\Omega_j\left( {\beta}_j\right)$ given in~\eqref{eqn::addPen}.
+We can again define a relaxed version which fits~\eqref{eqn::add} with sparsity and $K_j$ selected by \eqref{eqn::SparseAddhier}.
+An important feature of the optimization problem~\eqref{eqn::SparseAddhier} is that the tuning parameters for the two penalty terms $\lambda$ and $\lambda^2$ are linked.
 This link is theoretically justified in Section~\ref{sec:TheoreticalResults}.
 Briefly, for an oracle $\lambda$, the choice of tuning parameters in \eqref{eqn::SparseAddhier} gives rate-optimal estimates.
-Our numerical experiments in Section~\ref{sec:DataAnalysis} and \ref{sec:SimulationStudy} corroborate this finding and show that the above choice of tuning parameters results in strong predictive performance without requiring split-sample validation over a multi-dimensional space of tuning parameters.
+In practice, while this formulation gives good predictive performance in many cases, in other cases tuning sparsity and smoothness separately leads to strong predictive performance.
+Our numerical experiments in Section~\ref{sec:SimulationStudy} and \ref{sec:DataAnalysis} corroborate this finding.

-As with \spamNS, for sufficiently large $\lambda$, the sparse additive {\hierbasis} gives a sparse solution with most $\wh{\bs{\beta}}^{S-hier}_j \equiv \bf{0}$.
-The two estimators differ, however, in their nonzero estimates: non-zero $\wh{\bs{\beta}}^{S-hier}_j$ are hierarchically sparse, with a data-driven feature-specific induced truncation level, whereas nonzero $\wh{\bs{\beta}}^{SPAM}_j$ in \eqref{eqn::spam} all have the same complexity.
-This additional flexibility of sparse additive {\hierbasis} proves critical in high-dimensional settings, and is achieved without paying a price in computational or sample complexity.
-Moreover, with the tuning parameters in \eqref{eqn::SparseAddhier}, the additional flexibly of sparse additive {\hierbasis} is achieved with the same number of tuning parameters as {\spam}. \minus
+As with $\wh{{\beta}}^{\text{SPAM}}_j$ in \eqref{eqn::spam}, for sufficiently large $\lambda$, our proposal gives a sparse solution with most $\wh{ {\beta}}^{\text{S-hier}}_j \equiv 0$.
+The two estimators differ, however, in their nonzero estimates: non-zero $\wh{ {\beta}}^{\text{S-hier}}_j$ are hierarchically sparse, with a data-driven feature-specific induced truncation level, whereas nonzero $\wh{ {\beta}}^{\text{SPAM}}_j$ in \eqref{eqn::spam} all have the same complexity.
+This additional flexibility of our methodology proves critical in high dimensions, and is achieved without paying a price in computational or sample complexity.
+Moreover, with the tuning parameters in \eqref{eqn::SparseAddhier}, this additional flexibility is in theory achieved with the same number of tuning parameters as \citeauthor{ravikumar2009sparse}'s method.

-\subsection{Relationship to Existing Methods}
+\subsection{Relationship to existing methods}

-The univariate {\hierbasis} of Section~\ref{sec:univariateHierBasis} builds upon existing penalized methods for estimating regression functions.
-A popular penalized estimation method is the smoothing spline estimator~\citep{wahba1990spline}, which sets $\psi_1,\ldots,\psi_n$ as a basis of $n$ natural splines with knots at the observed $\{x_i\}$ and solves the following optimization problem